lvjhn/laravel-svelte-template.frontend/README.md

-# laravel9-svelte3-template.frontend
+# laravel-svelte-template.frontend

-This is a simple Svelte3 template for developing front-ends of apps made with with Laravel (as back-end) and Svelte (as front-end).
+This is a simple Svelte template for developing front-ends of apps made with with Laravel (as back-end) and Svelte (as front-end).

 It uses SvelteKit in **SPA mode**.